 Yep!
 I wear men’s cologne.
 And it makes me different from all the other women in the room.

-Way back when in the early 1990s, during a family trip to downtown Chicago’s Marshall Field’s department store to enjoy the Christmas decorations, my Aunt Josie bought me a bottle of Angel.
-Back in the day, Angel was an extremely unique scent, and when you wore it, you stood out.
+Way back when in the mid 1990s, during a family trip to downtown Chicago’s Marshall Field’s department store to enjoy the Christmas decorations, my Aunt Josie bought me a bottle of Angel.
+Back in the day, Angel was an extremely unique scent, and when you wore it, you stood out, big time.
 (You can order it and find out for yourself what it’s like by clicking HERE.)

-But now, more than 20 years later, not so much.
-It’s still a lovely scent, and the woman sitting next to me smelled just as nice.
-But I had just smelled the very same fragrance on my daughter as I was walking out of the door of my home just an hour before running into this lady.
+Now, more than 20 years later — not so much.
+It’s still an interesting scent, and the woman sitting next to me smelled nice, of course.
+But I had just smelled the very same fragrance on my daughter as I was walking out of the door of my home only an hour before running into this lady.
 It may still be distinctive, but it’s no longer different.

 But how many women are going to be wearing a cologne made for a man?
 Answer — not many.
 In a single room or at a single event, probably no one.
 If you do it, you’ll most likely be the ONLY WOMAN in the room who is wearing that scent.

 And here’s the other thing — the men probably won’t have on your fragrance either.
-Or any!
-Again, sadly, in my personal experience, not many men are wearing fragrances nowadays.
-If it appears they have a fragrance on, it’s by default: It’s either from their shaving cream, the soap they used in the shower, or their underarm deodorant, rather than a fragrance that they applied separately or deliberately.
+Or any fragrance, for that matter!
+Again, sadly and much to my personal chagrin, it seems to me that not many men are wearing fragrances nowadays.
+If it appears that they have a fragrance on, it’s typically by default: The scent is either from their shaving cream, the soap they used in the shower, or their underarm deodorant, rather than because of a fragrance that they applied separately and deliberately.

 So now you have your pick from a whole new world of fragrance choices that can help you be unique and maybe even get noticed in a crowd!
 And may I add — assuming that the fragrance is applied correctly and you haven’t taken a bath in it — you’ll be noticed in the most subtle and subliminal way.
 When a man smells an attractive scent on a woman, he might know he’s drawn to you — but he won’t always know why.